 What is it?

-A Challenge checker is a piece of program code that will check if a user have completed the requirements of a challenge cache, per the guidelines of Geocaching.com a challenge cache published after April 21, 2015, must include a link to a web-based challenge checker.
+A Challenge checker uses program code that checks if a user has fullfilled the requirements of a challenge cache.
+Per the guidelines of Geocaching.com a challenge cache published after April 21, 2015, must include a link to a web-based challenge checker.
 So far Project-GC is the only allowed challenge checker.

 How does it work?

 A challenge checker consists of two parts: a challenge checker script and a tag.
 The script is a piece of program code written in the programming language Lua.
 The script checks for a certain condition, for example a script can check if the user has found a cache on 365 calendar days.
 A tag associates one or more scripts with a specific challenge cache, and defines (customizes) things like cache type, quantity, region or what is needed to make a script match the challenge cache.

 The tag links a checker script, a challenge cache, and (optionally) a set of parameters for the checker script.
 This means that the same script can be used both for a challenge that requires the user to have found 100 mystery caches and a challenge that requires the user to have found 1000 traditional caches, since the cache type and quantity of finds required is specified in the tag.

 The same checker script can be used for multiple challenge caches, for instance, most calendar challenges are handled by the same checker script.
 The tag is what makes this possible.

 Project-GC also calculates how difficult a challenge is, more information at: Challenge difficulty

 Challenge checkers are created by volunteers and can be requested in the Checker request forums, make sure to read the READ FIRST-post before posting a request.